vic-ma/website/content/posts/2025-10-15-test-post/index.md

 draft      = true
 +++

-In the past few weeks, I've been working on improving some test that I had written.
+Over the past few weeks, I've been working on improving some test code that I had written.

 ## Refactoring time!

-The first order of business was to refactor the tests.
-There was a lot of boilerplate code, which made it difficult to add new tests and created visual clutter.
+My first order of business was to refactor the test code.
+There was a lot of boilerplate, which made it difficult to add new tests, and also created visual clutter.

-For example, take a look at this test case:
+For example, have a look at this test case:
 ```c
 static void
 test_egg_ipuz (void)